Food and Drug Administration, HHS.

 The data will be collected by a mailed questionnaire from most respondents and by telephone from those who do not respond to the mailed questionnaire.
 The study will focus on the following types of information: The child's consumption of various food groups; the child's other consumption practices (such as how often the child eats dinner with a parent and how often the child eats from fast food restaurants); the mother's control over the child's eating patterns; the child's physical activity and time spent watching a screen (TV or computer); the child's sleep patterns; extent of the child's cognitive stimulation at home; the child's height, weight, and waist circumference; the child's visits to a dentist and number of cavities; number of the child's recent physician visits; number of various types of infections the child had in the past year; whether the child has various health conditions including digestive problems, eczema, food allergy, respiratory allergy, attention deficit disorder, developmental delay, anxiety problems, depression, or asthma; the child's social development; the child's family medical history; the mother's height and weight, physical activity, depression, pregnancies subsequent to the sample child and whether subsequent children were breastfed, and employment conditions; the mother or child's participation in certain government programs; and the child's potential exposure to certain environmental contaminants including cigarette smoke and pesticides.
 A demographic questionnaire will also be mailed to respondents for whom current information is not available through the consumer opinion panel.
 Participation in the study is voluntary.

 To refine the questionnaire used in the study, a pretest will be conducted with 100 participants, 91 by mailed questionnaire and 9 by telephone interview.
 We estimate that it will take a respondent 20 minutes (0.33 hours) to complete the survey and 5 minutes (0.08 hours) to complete debriefing questions for the pretest, for a total of 25 minutes (0.42 hours) per respondent and a total of 38 hours for the mailed and 4 hours for the interview pretest.
-The sample for the pretest will be panel members who are mothers of children 5 to 7 years old who did not participate in the IFPS II.
+The sample for the pretest will be panel members who are mothers of children 5 to 7 years old Start Printed Page 11252who did not participate in the IFPS II.
 All IFPS II participants who completed at least two surveys after their infants were born and for whom current contact information can be found will be sent the mailed questionnaire.
 This is expected to be about 2,562 participants.
 We estimate that 1,538 respondents will return it and that it will take a respondent 20 minutes (0.33 hours) to complete the questionnaire, for a total of 513 hours.
 An additional 522 mothers are expected to complete the telephone interview of 20 minutes (0.33 hours) for a total of 174 hours.
 An estimated 1,380 participants will return the demographic questionnaire, which will require 5 minutes (0.08 hours) to complete for a total of 110 hours.
 Thus, the total estimated burden is 839 hours.
 FDA's burden estimate is based on prior experience with consumer surveys that are similar to this proposed data collection.

 FDA estimates the burden of this collection of information as follows: